 In the recent past, students in the Studio MFA program have had the opportunity to contribute to publications documenting our MFA Studio Visiting Artist Lecture Series and Critical Conversation Series.
 Students have also produced a number of zines and catalogs collaboratively.

 These publications will be archived on this webpage soon.

 Every artist needs a place to call their own for experimentation, critique, and preparation.
 Our MFA studios are clustered in small groups, giving our students the opportunity to interact with their fellow MFAs and faculty in an environment that can either be as public and collaborative or private and studious as they choose.
 Just as artists never stop working, so too do their workspaces: access to studios is available 24 hours a day year-round in a secured, key-card accessible environment.

 Course of Study

-Working with designated faculty during the first and second years, students are encouraged to explore new media, models, and ideas as they develop a proposal for a culminating solo exhibition project.
-Individual faculty discussions, peer critiques, seminars on current issues and presentations by invited guests help students broaden their field of inquiry.
+Working with MFA faculty during the first and second years, students are encouraged to explore new media, models, and ideas as they develop a proposal for a culminating solo exhibition project in their third year.
+Individual faculty discussions, peer critiques, seminars on current issues, and presentations by invited guests help students broaden their field of inquiry.
 Upon successful completion of the candidacy review at the end of the second year, students work with a faculty advisor to produce a solo public exhibition or present their work in another appropriate form in the Spring Quarter of the third year.

 |Contemporary Art Practice Directed Studies||40 credits|